Do you work with digital or film?

 I think the old style trendy effect will pass, while “regular” colored pictures and black and white photographs will never past.

-Nevertheless.
-I understand why people believe that a photographer who shoots in argentic is better : because it’s more difficult to shoot in film (you cannot control), and it’s rarer (it’s also much more expensive).
+I understand why people believe that a photographer who shoots in argentic is better: because it’s more difficult to shoot in film (you cannot control), and it’s rarer (it’s also much more expensive).

 And I also understand the negative film is something real, that you know you will easily keep safe during years.
-I a world where everybody do a lot a picture every day but no one print them, we see a resurgence of real material values, like polaroid and films.
+In a world where everybody does a lot a picture every day but no one print them, we see a resurgence of proper material values, like Polaroid and films.